masashi-y/depccg/README.md

 ### Available output formats

 * `auto` - the most standard format following AUTO format in the English CCGbank
+* `auto_extended` - extension of auto format with combinator info and POS/NER tags
 * `deriv` - visualized derivations in ASCII art
 * `xml` - XML format compatible with C&C's XML format (only for English parsing)
 * `conll` - CoNLL format